tango7nz/minecraft-server/README.md

 Hugh is the admin.
 If any other parents who would like to help with administrative control / monitoring, please let me know (or if you want to play as well!!)

-Anyone who wants to play on the servers needs to email leestonmc@outlook.co.nz with the following details
+Anyone who wants to play on the servers needs to email leestonmc@outlook.co.nz (goes to Hugh) with the following details

 - Your minecraft name
 - Your real name